This post is dedicated to my mentor and teacher Debbie Ford.

 I remind myself of the questions again by John O’Donohue

 All these years of not admitting that I am powerless against this addiction without help has kept my cycle of denial and self-sabotage going.
 It’s a way of feeding the excuses to keep my addiction.
 I have owned and transformed so many other areas of my life, but this one has continued to haunt me.
 Do I want to be cured?
 Do I want to be free?
 I feel my body become defensive as I’m answering this in my mind, “OF COURSE I DO!”
-Then I am reminded by something else Debbie used to say
+Then I am reminded of something else Debbie used to say

 “If we want to know what we’re really committed to, all we have to do is look at our lives.”
 Debbie Ford